Transfer of Fourier multipliers into Schur multipliers and sumsets in a discrete group: Transfer between Fourier and Schur multipliers

-We shall now give us the means to generalise this identification to the setting of Lebesgue-Orlicz spaces $\Ell^\psi$: we shall bypass the main obstacle, that $\Ell^\psi$~may not be considered as a subspace of~$\Sch^\psi$, by the Szeg\H{o} limit theorem as stated by Erik B\'edos \cite[Theorem~10]{be97}.
+We shall now provide the means to generalise this identification to the setting of Lebesgue-Orlicz spaces $\Ell^\psi$.
+We shall bypass the main obstacle, that $\Ell^\psi$~may not be considered as a subspace of~$\Sch^\psi$, by the Szeg\H{o} limit theorem as stated by Erik B\'edos (\cite{be97}).